bigequaltosmall/DTVM/README.md

 ```
 Refer to [docs/user-guide.md](docs/user-guide.md) for command-line arguments.

+## Roadmap

+DTVM is continuously evolving to support more instruction sets and provide enhanced functionality.
+Our upcoming development plans include:

+1. **EVM Bytecode Support**
+   * Implementation of EVM bytecode as an input program format
+   * Development of EVM->dMIR translation layer
+   * EVMRuntime for executing EVM bytecode directly
+   * With this addition, DTVM will function as a complete EVM JIT virtual machine

+2. **RISC-V Instruction Set Support**
+   * Addition of RISC-V instruction set as an input program format
+   * Development of RISC-V->dMIR translation layer
+   * RISCVRuntime for executing RISC-V instructions
+   * This will enable DTVM to serve as a RISC-V JIT virtual machine

+These enhancements will significantly expand DTVM's versatility, allowing it to function not only as a WebAssembly VM but also as a full-featured EVM JIT and RISC-V JIT virtual machine with the same deterministic guarantees and performance optimizations.

+We welcome interested developers to join us in implementing these features and expanding DTVM's capabilities.
+If you're interested in contributing to any of these roadmap items, please reach out to the maintainers or check the issues labeled with "roadmap" in our repository.

 ## Contributing

 We welcome contributions to DTVM!
 Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md).